 Fun to Drive

 The single biggest reason anyone should buy one of these cars is how they drive.
 Neither of these cars are particularly fast on paper, but they both feel like little rocket ships.
 Ford specifically designed both of these cars for canyon and autocross driving.
-If you’re planning on buying one these for driving in a straight line you should really look elsewhere, maybe a VW GTI would suit you better.
+If you’re planning on buying one of these for driving in a straight line, you should really look elsewhere.

 The Focus ST is faster on the typical canyon road and the autocross.
-This has been tested and the Focus will almost always come out on top.
+I have tested this and the Focus will almost always come out on top.
 The wider track and larger engine really help it dominate the autocross.
+The proper independent rear suspension gives the Focus ST a massive advantage when driving at the limit.
 However, to some, it doesn’t “feel” that fast which is fairly hard to even explain.
-It’s definitely fast enough to get you in trouble on the street, but sometimes it just doesn’t feel like it.
-A car that “feels” really fast will always be more fun than a car that actually is really fast.
+It’s definitely fast enough to get you in trouble on the street, but sometimes it doesn’t feel like it.
+A car that “feels” fast will always be more fun than a car that is fast.

 The Fiesta ST, on the other hand, is definitely slower on big canyon roads.
 On super tight and technical canyon roads it can actually pull ahead due to its much smaller size.
+In fact, on my local twisty canyon road, no vehicle was able to outrun my Fiesta ST (Including a Viper ACR, BRZ, Veloster Turbo, 350Z, etc).
 The narrow width and tall height do limit it on big racetracks.
 Some people have even reported flipping their Fiesta ST if they bump a curb hard enough on a track, but that has only happened a few times.